Computational Materials Science and Engineering

 Manolis Doxastakis’ research in multiscale computational modeling is building bridges between what exists and what’s possible.

 Paddison Appointed RSC Fellow

-Stephen Paddison, the Gibson Endowed Chair in Engineering, was appointed Fellow of the Royal Society thanks to his outstanding contributions to the advancement of chemical science.
+Stephen J. Paddison, the Gibson Endowed Chair in Engineering, was recently appointed Fellow of the Royal Society of Chemistry.